Best Banner Ads: Examples of Remarkable Display Advertising

 This 300×600 “half page” banner ad from Saxo Bank is a good example of how to build a message using rich media and video.
 It uses a combination of good editing, video, and well-timed copy to grab the viewer’s attention.

-It’s worth nothing that according to AdSense the 300×600 banner is considered visually impactful and preferred by more and more brand advertisers.
+It’s worth noting that according to AdSense the 300×600 banner is considered visually impactful and preferred by more and more brand advertisers.
 It’s also one of the fastest growing sizes by impressions.
 Read the case study about how Saxo Bank transformed its display campaigns.

 This banner by Norwegian ferry company Color Line is beautiful.
 It is an excellent example of how HTML5 animation and design is easily creates something simple, yet eye catching.
 The different design elements work in harmony with one another, creating a typical summer postcard-like feel – instantly recognisable to the intended viewer.